-• Create and manipulate conceptual/logical/physical models.

-Note: Only Navicat Premium supports conceptual and logical models.

-- Support Relational, Dimensional and Data Vault modeling methods. - Reverse engineer databases/schemas to a model. - Forward engineer a physical model to a SQL/Script file or a database/schema. - Compare two model workspaces. - Generate data dictionaries from models. - Create and edit table structures directly.
+- Create and manipulate conceptual/logical/physical models.
+Note: Only Navicat Premium supports conceptual and logical models. - Support Relational, Dimensional and Data Vault modeling methods. - Reverse engineer databases/schemas to a model. - Forward engineer a physical model to a SQL/Script file or a database/schema. - Compare two model workspaces. - Generate data dictionaries from models. - Create and edit table structures directly.

-Hint: Workspace files (.nmodel) are saved under the default path, e.g.
+Hint: Model files (.nmodel) are saved under the Profiles Location.

-/home/your_username/.config/navicat/Premium/Profiles.
 To open the folder, right-click a workspace file and select Open Containing Folder.
 If the workspace is synchronized to Navicat Cloud or On-Prem Server, it will be stored in the cloud.